rhizomedotorg/eaas-installer/README-local-mode.md

     host:
       build_dir: "/eaas-build" ## Set up target directories
       eaas_home: "/eaas-home"  ## on a drive with lots of space!
-      eaas_service_name: "eaas-local" ## on systemd capable systems (e.g. ubuntu) a service unit will be created
+      eaas_service_name: "eaas" ## on systemd capable systems (e.g. ubuntu) a service unit will be created

     docker:
       image: "eaas/eaas-appserver"